sebglazebrook/fuzz/README.md

 # TODO

+- get multithreaded scanning to work properly again
+- gitignore not working

 - try using a crossbeam::sync::MsQueue instead of channels to send data when new item found in directory
 - try again to get the curses stuff into a thread??
-- get multithreaded scanning to work properly again
-- know how many pending filter events are in play and when 0 allow blocking of main thread when waiting for keyboard input
 - can the continuous filter return a reference to the FilteredDirectory??
 - send filter matches as events and sort/aggregate them outside of the filter